tbritoamorim/100-days-of-code/log.md

 ### Day 16: January 16, 2017

-**Today's Progress**: Still on the weather app, I'm getting satisfyied with the design, might deploy it tomorrow
+**Today's Progress**: Still on the weather app, I'm getting satisfyied with the design, might deploy it tomorrow.

 **Thoughts:** I'm glad I started using Sass.
 I did have less time and ended up taking 30 minutes off sleep, which I'll probably miss in a few hours.
 Besides that, this is basically the forth site I finish since I started this challenge and I'm loving every minute.